broodjeaap/go-watch/README.md

 By default, GoWatch will use an SQLite database, stored in the `/config` directory for the docker image.
 If you have only a few watches with schedules of minutes+ then SQLite is probably fine.
-But with more watches, especially with shorter schedules, Gorm will start logging warnings about `SLOW SQL`, which are just warnings, but at that point it's probably better to switch to another database.
+But with more watches, especially with shorter schedules, Gorm will start logging warnings about `SLOW SQL`.
+Which are just warnings, but at that point it's probably better to switch to another database.

 You can use another database by changing the `database.dsn` value in the config or `GOWATCH_DATABASE_DSN` environment variable, for example with a PostgreSQL database:
 ```